PauloMartin90/TheTraveler3649/README.md

 20210523
 CLARIFICATION: NOT RELATED TO THE EVENT*.

-In particular, [one comment](http://old.reddit.com/user/TheLink2021/comments/ngy7fa/adams_return_date_is_june_8th/gytyw64) stands out
+In particular, [one comment](http://old.reddit.com/user/TheLink2021/comments/ngy7fa/adams_return_date_is_june_8th/gytyw64) stands out for mentioning a present day person

 > I can share it's Elizondo-related and it's a negative development.

+Reasons to believe u/TheLink2021 is not a genuinely related to u/TheTraveler3649
-u/TheTraveler3649 never referenced any present day person or country, which makes it unlikely u/TheLink2021 is genuine.
+- u/TheTraveler3649 never referenced present day people or countried, unlike u/TheLink2021 who referenced Elizondo
+- u/TheLink2021's posts contain formatting errors
+- Activity on u/TheTraveler3649 takes place between `22:00` and `04:00 UTC` while u/TheLink2021 was created outside this time window.

 # Hard to digest